Best Hiking Watches for Backpacking 2025

 More Hiking Watches for Backpacking

 Having GPS right on your wrist is the height of convenience when you’re hiking.
-Unlike handheld GPS units, a watch with GPS leaves you entirely hands free.
+Unlike handheld GPS units, a watch with GPS leaves you entirely hands-free.

 If I had to choose between GPS and traditional navigation tools, I would favor GPS.
 But if you want to go old school and use the older tools, we recommend going for the full ABC, which includes an altimeter, barometer, and compass.

-I would argue that color GPS maps are best, but you can often make do with black and white maps.
+I would argue that color GPS maps are best, but you can often make do with black-and-white maps.

 Altimeter